Get Matched With Systems Analyst Programs

 A degree is not generally required for most computer systems analysts.
 Many people obtain this position through experience alone.
 A bachelor's degree or certificate will create more job opportunities and possibly a higher salary.

-What kind of degree should a systems analyst get?
+What kind of degree should you have?

 Most systems analysts will want to earn a bachelor's degree in computer science, information technology, computer systems design, financial computer systems, management and business analysts, engineering computer systems, computer programs, or another computer related field.